EZ Home Search Guide to Living in Iredell County, NC

 About Iredell County

-Iredell is located in the Piedmont region, meaning you’ll find farmlands and scenic countryside.
-The Catawba River is along most of the western border.
-It has been dammed to create Lake Norman, the largest man-made lake in the state.
-This “inland sea” draws residents and tourists to the county.
+Iredell is in the heart of the Piedmont region.
+Find century-old farmlands complete with quilt-squared barns and scenic countryside.
+The Catawba River winds along most of the western border.
+It has been dammed to create Lake Norman, the state’s largest man-made lake.
+This “inland sea” draws residents and tourists for summertime fun.

-Iredell is surrounded by Mecklenburg, Rowan, Cabarrus, Lincoln, Catawba, Alexander, Wilkes, Davie, and Yadkin Counties.
+Iredell spans a lot of real estate.
+Multiple counties touch its borders: Mecklenburg, Rowan, Cabarrus, Lincoln, Catawba, Alexander, Wilkes, Davie, and Yadkin Counties.
+Mecklenburg County is the heart of the Charlotte metro.

-The southern end of Iredell is developed and acts as a suburb of the Charlotte region.
-The north remains more rural, with farming and small-town communities with deep roots.
-Residents can easily drive to Charlotte or Winston-Salem, located about 40 miles away.
+The southern end is the most developed; some charming towns are considered Charlotte suburbs.
+The north remains more rural, with farming and small-town communities proud of their deep roots.
+Residents can easily drive to Charlotte or Winston-Salem, about 40 miles away.
 Asheville is 90 miles, and Greensboro is 60 miles away.

-Living in Iredell County does seem to have a higher cost of living than the North Carolina average.
+Living in Iredell County does seem to have a higher average cost of living than the North Carolina standard.
 The Best Places Index sets the United States average at 100.
-North Carolina scores 90.6, but Iredell scores an overall 97.1, meaning it is more affordable than most places in the nation.
-Of the index categories, health care was the most expensive while housing was the least costly.
+North Carolina scores 91, but Iredell scores an overall 98.6.
+It is more budget-friendly than most places in the nation.
+Of the index categories, health care was the most above the national average, while housing was the most below the national average.

 Iredell County History

-The area’s original inhabitants were the Cherokee and Catawba Indians.
-Fort Dobbs was constructed in 1756 during the French and Indian War.
-It is the last remaining historic site commemorating the war before the American Revolution in the state.
-The fort was built to protect the European settlers in the western North Carolina wilderness.
+The area’s original inhabitants were the Cherokee and Catawba indigenous peoples.
+Fort Dobbs was constructed in 1756 during the French and Indian War to protect European settlers in the western North Carolina wilderness.
+The state park is the last remaining historic site commemorating the war before the American Revolution in the state.

-Iredell County was founded in 1788 from nearby Rowan County.
-It was named after the Attorney General of North Carolina during the American Revolution.
+Iredell County split from nearby Rowan County in 1788.
+It was named after the Attorney General of North Carolina, James Iredell, during the American Revolution.
+He later became one of the first Supreme Court justices.
 Statesville was established as the county seat.

 Railroad construction commenced in the middle of the 1800s, bringing economic growth into the area.
-Several railroads cross through Iredell County, increasing the trade flow in the area.
-Tobacco, herbarium, and liquor business prospered in Iredell.
+Several railroads cross through Iredell County, increasing the trade flow.
+Tobacco, herbarium, and liquor businesses prospered in 19th-century Iredell.
 The Wallace Herbarium became the largest facility of its kind during the railroad boom.

-Iredell escaped significant action during the American Civil War, although it did supply a large number of troops for the Confederate forces.
+Iredell escaped significant action during the American Civil War, although it did supply many troops for the Confederate forces.

 Iredell County Cities and Areas

-The town of Mooresville in the southern part of Iredell County lies about 25 miles north of Charlotte.
-Essentially, it is like a suburb of the city.
-The downtown area has a thriving scene with shops, dining, and small businesses.
-Nearby are headquarters to various operations such as Team Penske, Green Works, and Lowe’s Companies.
+The most populated town is Mooresville in the southern part of Iredell County.
+It lies about 25 miles north of Uptown Charlotte.
+Mooresville’s downtown area has a thriving scene with shops, dining, and small businesses.
+Corporate headquarters are nearby for various operations, such as Team Penske, Green Works, and Lowe’s Companies.
+It’s also prized for a high-performing school system that ranks among the best in North Carolina.
+Over the last few years, it has become one of the fastest-growing parts of the metro and the state.

-Statesville in the central area is the county seat.
-The town was built off of whiskey and medicine.
+Central in Iredell, Statesville is the county seat.
+Some say whiskey and medicine built the historic town.
 The modern city sits at the intersection of Interstates 40 and 77.
-It also has headquarters for major brands and a walkable downtown area.
-In 2021, it was accredited as a Main Street America community.
+Its beautiful, walkable downtown area was accredited as a Main Street America community.
+Healthcare and government work is central to the local job market, but multiple manufacturers are based about the town.

-Troutman is located about 35 miles north of Charlotte.
-Here residents have a small-town feeling but are still close to essential manufacturers.
-Residents have an average age of 38, giving it a youthful and progressive feel.
+Troutman is about 35 miles north of Charlotte.
+Its residents enjoy the neighborly interactions that come with small-town living.
+While a longer drive to the central metro, essential manufacturers leverage the land and low cost of doing business around Troutman.
+Additionally, it has an average resident age of 38, giving it a youthful and progressive feel.

-Love Valley is known for being a horse community.
-This family-oriented camping resort town has miles of trails for people to explore.
+Love Valley radiates Western vibes and embraces them.
+Known as a horse community, this family-oriented camping resort town has miles of trails for people to explore.
+It sits in the Brushy Mountain foothills.

-The other small towns incorporated inside Iredell County are Harmony and Union Grove.
-These small towns are in the northern reaches.
+The other incorporated small towns are Harmony and Union Grove.
+These small towns are in the northern Iredell.

 Iredell County Job Market

-The leading employing industries based on the number of persons employed are manufacturing, retail trade, and health care and social assistance.
+Manufacturing, retail trade, and health care are the leading employing industries based on the number of persons employed.
 Accommodation and food service, construction, and educational services also have significant representation.

 The companies with the most employees were Lowe’s Companies, Iredell-Statesville School System, Iredell Memorial Hospital, Iredell County, Food Lion, Walmart, Piedmont Healthcare, Mooresville Graded School System, NGK Ceramics, and Bestco.